 - A short guide to safe and respectful behaviour has been made and distributed at relevant places;

-- A second round of engagement for pub owners is planned from October to December 2019, promoting the winning solution from the MONICA hackathon by displaying the sound levels and feedback on screens in pubs.
+- A second round of engagement for pub owners is planned in 2020, promoting the winning solution from the MONICA hackathon by displaying the sound levels and feedback on screens in pubs.

 Originating from the monitoring activities, the City of Torino started a process of developing an action plan for Movida, involving different City Departments.